wieslawsoltes/PanAndZoom/README.md

 ### Enable or disable constrains

-To enable or disable contrains use `EnableConstrains` flag.
+To enable or disable constrains use `EnableConstrains` flag.

 ## License